-2. …And Keep It Away
+2. …and Keep it Away

 When and ETP’s contract is about to reach maturity, the fund executes an automated roll process so as to avoid delivery.
-When futures are contangoed, this forces the particular fund to sell the contract low, and buy the next contract for a higher price, erasing value with the blink of an eye.
+When futures are contangoed, this forces the particular fund to sell the contract low and buy the next contract for a higher price, erasing value with the blink of an eye.
 When this process is dragged out over several months, these funds have a nasty habit of producing some rough returns.
-But how can you keep away from such a common anomaly?
+But how can investors keep away from such a common anomaly?

 3. Do Not Bear False Witness Against Commodity ETNs

 It should be noted that ETNs can also avoid the fees that come along with rolling futures contracts and implementing a futures-based investment strategy.
-ETFs incur costs in the form of brokerage commissions whenever they sell or buy futures contracts; ETNs simply calculate the change in value of the underlying index, and the value of the note adjusts accordingly [see also 25 Ways To Invest In Natural Gas].
+ETFs incur costs in the form of brokerage commissions whenever they sell or buy futures contracts.
+ETNs simply calculate the change in value of the underlying index, and the value of the note adjusts accordingly [see also 25 Ways To Invest In Natural Gas].

 4. Know Thy Tax Ramifications

 Compare all of that to the simplicity of commodity ETNs, which are generally only taxed upon sale at the applicable short-term or long-term rates.
-Moreover, commodity ETNs are reported of a form 1099; there’s no K-1 to deal with on these products.
+Moreover, commodity ETNs are reported on a form 1099; there’s no K-1 to deal with on these products.

 5. Thou Shalt Not Commit “Energy Bias”

-Energy investments are obviously very important, as the majority of these commodities offer relatively inelastic demand because we cannot survive without them in our daily lives.
-But with these futures and products being particularly volatile, committing a bias may only hurt you in the long run.
-Instead, it is important to remember to keep vital energy holdings in check with other commodities like precious metals or softs.
+Energy investments are obviously very important, as the majority of these commodities offer relatively inelastic demand since we cannot survive without them in our daily lives.
+But with these futures and products being particularly volatile, committing a bias may only hurt portfolios in the long run.
+Rather, it is important to remember to keep vital energy holdings in check with other commodities like precious metals or softs.
 This way, a portfolio will still reap all of the benefits offered from energy, but will also gain the diversity of commodities tied to vastly different price drivers that offer sometimes zero correlation to major benchmarks.

 6. Thou Shalt Not Be Stolen From

-7. Consider “Indirect” Positions In Commodities
+7. Consider “Indirect” Positions in Commodities

-Investing in commodities generally means holding either the actual physical natural resources (generally gold or another precious metal) or holding futures contracts that are linked to the commodity.
-But there is another option for tapping in to this asset class that takes an indirect route to commodities; stocks of companies whose operations revolve around the exploration, extraction, and sale of commodities.
+Investing in commodities generally means holding either the actual physical natural resources (typically gold or another precious metal) or holding futures contracts that are linked to the commodity.
+But there is another option for tapping into this asset class that takes an indirect route to commodities; stocks of companies whose operations revolve around the exploration, extraction, and sale of commodities.
 For example, stocks of gold mining firms can be seen as an indirect investment in gold [see also The Ultimate Guide To Gold Investing].

 These companies tend to exhibit relatively strong correlations to the underlying resources.
-That’s because the profitability of these companies generally depends on the market price for the goods they sell.
-In the case of a gold miner, higher gold prices will generally translate into higher earnings since they will receive more money for each ounce of the metal they uncover and sell.
+That’s because the profitability of these companies depends on the market price for the goods they sell.
+In the case of a gold miner, higher gold prices will translate into higher earnings because they will receive more money for each ounce of the metal they uncover and sell.
 Similarly, oil stocks tend to perform well when crude prices climb and timber stocks do well when lumber prices are elevated.
-The benefit of this approach is that stocks don’t exhibit contango that is common in commodity futures contracts–often to the detriment of positions in these securities.
+The benefit of this approach is that stocks don’t exhibit the contango that is common in commodity futures contracts–often to the detriment of positions in these securities.

 It should be noted, however, that stocks of commodity-intensive companies will not always exhibit perfect correlation with the underlying natural resource.
-These stocks are, after all, stocks–meaning that they will be impacted by movements in broad global equity markets.
+These stocks are, after all, stocks, meaning that they will be impacted by movements in broad global equity markets.
 That may diminish one of the appealing attributes of commodities; the potential for diversification benefits and a low correlation with stocks and bonds [see also Six Academic Studies Every Commodity Investor Must Read].

 8. Do Not Covet Thy Neighbor’s Methodology

 The old saying is that there is more than one way to skin a cat.
 That’s certainly applicable when it comes to investing in commodities; there are a number of different ways to tap into this asset class.
 Even in a futures-based approach to investing in natural resources, there are multiple options for crafting a commodity position.
-The details of an investment in commodities may seem insignificant, but they can actually end up having a meaningful impact on bottom line returns and volatility.
+The details of an investment in commodities may seem insignificant, but they can actually end up having a meaningful impact on bottom-line returns and volatility.

-For any given commodity, there are generally multiple futures contracts that are distinguished by the maturity date.
+For any given commodity, there typically are multiple futures contracts that are distinguished by the maturity date.
 For example, there are crude oil contracts traded on the NYMEX expiring each month of the year.
-Other futures have four or five maturity points in each calendar year, and in many cases there are contracts listed for years in advance (it is possible to, for example, to invest in a crude oil futures contract that expires in 2015) [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].
+Other futures have four or five maturity points in each calendar year, and in many cases there are contracts listed for years in advance (it is possible, for example, to invest in a crude oil futures contract that expires in 2015) [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].

-Exchange-traded commodity products can generally be categorized into three groups, depending on which type of futures contracts they hold:
+Exchange-traded commodity products can be categorized into three groups, depending on which type of futures contracts they hold:

-- Front Month Futures
+- Front-Month Futures